 - i.
 Processing of all payroll related settlements for regular and semi-monthly payroll cycles for delivery to employees on scheduled payment dates (i.e. paychecks, direct deposits, payment cards, and advices) - ii.
 Processing of off-cycle payment requests (i.e. paychecks, direct deposits, payment cards, and advices) - 1.
 Requests received by noon will be processed by the next business day provided they are approved by the institution and all preceding processes have been completed - iii.
+Upon notification of an employee work assignment in a state other than Nevada, verify that we are an employer in the state, city and/or jurisdiction where the work is to be performed.
+If not currently established, NSHE payroll services will work with the location authorities and set NSHE up as an employer within 45 days of being notified.
+Extra ordinary costs associated with new tax jurisdictions may be billed to the requesting institution. - iv.
 Processing of employee and employer benefit and tax liability withholding; producing timely and accurate liability payments; and completing monthly reconciliation of associated liability accounts.
 Examples include the following: - 1.
 Federal Withholding Tax - 2.
 State Income Tax - 3.
 Social Security (FICA) and Medicare - 4.
 Retirement plans (PERS & RPA Retirement, FICA Alternative) - 5.
 Unemployment Contributions and quarterly payments and Workers Compensation - 6.
 Retired Employees Group Insurance Assessment (REGIA) - 7.
-Miscellaneous Deductions - iv.
-Processing wage garnishments for new and changed court orders by the deadline applicable to the type of garnishment and prescribed by regulation - v.
+Miscellaneous Deductions - v.
+Processing wage garnishments for new and changed court orders by the deadline applicable to the type of garnishment and prescribed by regulation - vi.
 Processing and issuing W-2s and associated reports and filings by established statutory deadlines.
-Issuing corrections when necessary. - vi.
+Issuing corrections when necessary. - vii.
 Communication and customer relations to address issues, concerns and inquiries from internal and external parties - 1.
 Prepare a communications plan for review by the BOC annually - 2.
 Provide payroll support from 8 am 5 pm, excluding weekends and observed holidays - a.
 Provide a shared email for employees and respond within one business day - b.
 Provide telephone support for employees that is answered during business hours - i.
-Voicemail will advise the caller that their call will be returned within one business day - Provide timely responses for information requests from internal and external parties (i.e. System Administration, internal audit, governments, agencies, banks, auditors, public records request and benefit providers).
-Produce and publish a payroll calendar. - 4.
-Produce and publish a payroll calendar - vii.
-Manage and retain records for payroll related documents in accordance with federal, state and NSHE laws, regulations and policies - viii.
-Oversight and management of all payroll related outsource service agreements, if any - ix.
-Overpayment processing (include campus, HR, Grants and Controller involvement) - x.
+Voicemail will advise the caller that their call will be returned within one business day - 3.
+Provide timely responses for information requests from internal and external parties (i.e. System Administration, internal audit, governments, agencies, banks, auditors, public records request and benefit providers). - 4.
+Produce and publish a payroll calendar - viii.
+Manage and retain records for payroll related documents in accordance with federal, state and NSHE laws, regulations and policies - ix.
+Oversight and management of all payroll related outsource service agreements, if any

+- x.
+Overpayment processing (include campus, HR, Grants and Controller involvement) - xi.
 Manage payroll banking activity for the following: - 1.
 Funding and settlement for net payroll and liabilities - 2.
 Response to positive pay exceptions by banking deadlines - 3.
-Bank reconciliation

-- 4. Issue stop payments - 5.
+Bank reconciliation - 4.
+Issue stop payments - 5.
 Cancellations and reissues - 6.
-Stale check processing (escheatment) within 180 days of issue date - xi.
-Actively participate in weekly Workday payroll conference call - xii.
-Functional testing of changes to configuration, reports, security, integrations and new releases to ensure these changes are working as intended - b.
-System Computing Services (SCS) Workday Project Management
+Stale check processing (escheatment) within 180 days of issue date - xii.
+Actively participate in weekly Workday payroll conference call - xiii.
+Functional testing of changes to configuration, reports, security, integrations and new releases to ensure these changes are working as intended b.
+System Computing Services (SCS) - Workday Project Management